oztek22/FGE/README.md

 - change color variable grapefruit and medium-green
 - Acquisition Strategy background grey
 - Create New PR font change
-- [i] id should not be editable textbox but design should be samee.
+- [i] id should not be editable textbox but design should be same.
 - [i] question text read.
 - [i] dropdown searchable and remove enter the code